 The Town has implemented the provisions of GASB Statement Nos.
 63 and 65.
-Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, provides financial reporting guidance for deferred outflows and inflows of resources, originally introduced and defined in GASB Concepts Statement No. 4, Elements of Financial Statements, as an acquisition or consumption, respectively, of net assets applicable to a future reporting period.
+Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position," provides financial reporting guidance for deferred outflows and inflows of resources, originally introduced and defined in GASB Concepts Statement No. 4, "Elements of Financial Statements," as an acquisition or consumption, respectively, of net position applicable to a future reporting period.
 Further, Concepts Statement No. 4 also identifies net position as the residual of all other elements presented in a statement of financial position.
-Statement No. 65, Items Previously Reported As Assets and Liabilities, reclassifies and recognizes certain items that were formerly reported as assets and liabilities as one of the four financial statement elements, (1) deferred outflows of resources, (2) outflows of resources, (3) deferred inflows of resources, and (4) inflows of resources.
-Concepts Statement No. 4 requires that deferred outflows and deferred inflows be recognized only in those instances specifically identified in GASB pronouncements.
+Statement No. 65, "Items Previously Reported As Assets and Liabilities," reclassifies and recognizes certain items that were formerly reported as assets and liabilities as one of the four financial statement elements, (1) deferred outflows of resources, (2) outflows of resources, (3) deferred inflows and deferred inflows be recognized only in those instances specifically identified in GASB pronouncements.
 Statement No. 65 provides that guidance.